suen-wang/suen-wang.github.io/index.md

 ## About me

-I am an affiliated researcher at Copenhagen Business School, working in the field of data science.
+I am an affiliated researcher at Copenhagen Business School, currently working in the field of data science.
 I obtained a PhD in Political Science and Economics from the Department of International Economics and Government at Copenhagen Business School in 2021.

 <br>

-## Publications from My PhD Project
+## Publications

 - Suen Wang.
 (2022).
 "Do Women Always Represent Women?
 The Effects of Gender Quotas on Substantive Representation." *Political Behavior* [[Link to the Publication](https://rdcu.be/cRdkO)] [[PDF](https://www.dropbox.com/s/agy6nv2yaicc6zu/Do_Women_Always_Represent_Women.pdf?dl=0)]